 Students on track to receive one (1) course grade below "C" ("D" or "F") may have the option of remediation (See Remediation Policy).
 Didactic students not eligible for remediation have the option to withdraw from and retake the course the following year (see Deceleration Policy).
-Students choosing to remain in the course and earn a grade below "C" will be dismissed from the program.
+Students choosing to remain in the course and earn a grade below "C" will be dismissed and may be offered the option to reenroll in the course the following year it is offered; thereby "decelerating" into the next class cohort.
 Earning more than two (2) original, remediated or decelerated course grades below "C" will result in automatic program dismissal.